The prestigious Silver Medal has been awarded annually since 1991 for scientific excellence in the field of nutrition.

 What will you win?

-The winner will receive the award and present a paper describing his/her work, in the form of a Silver Medal Lecture, during The future of animal health in the human diet: health and environmental concerns conference.
-This will be held on 6 - 9 July 2015 at University of Nottingham, Nottingham, UK.
+The winner will receive the award and present a paper describing his/her work, in the form of a Silver Medal Lecture, during the 2016 Summer Conference from 11 - 14 July in Dublin, Ireland.
 The Silver Medal Lecture paper will be published in Proceedings of the Nutrition Society (PNS).

 How to apply: